Farama-Foundation/chatarena/README.md

 ---

-ChatArena is a Multi-Agent Language Environment that facilitates social interaction between multiple Large Language Models (LLMs).
+ChatArena is a Multi-Agent Language Environment that facilitates research about autonomous language agents and social intelligence of these agents.
 It provides the following features:

-- **Abstraction**: it provides a framework to create language game environments and multiple agent LLMs.
+- **Abstraction**: it provides a flexible framework to define multiple players, environments and the interactions between them, based on Markov Decision Process.
-- **Language Game Environments**: it provides a set of language environments for understanding social intelligence of agent LLMs.
+- **Language Game Environments**: it provides a set of environments that can help understanding, benchmarking or training agent LLMs.
 - **User-friendly Interfaces**: it provides both Web UI and CLI to develop/prompt engineer your LLM agents to act in environments.